All Episodes

 Yeah.

-And the energy that Bitcoin uses, once we transfer from the hellscape of fiat to actual Bitcoin stuff, then that is all just wonderful.
+And the energy that Bitcoin uses, once we transfer from the hell'scape of fiat to actual Bitcoin stuff, then that is all just wonderful.

 That's exactly what you want because you definitely want something that limits consumption and something that limits debt and something that limits predation and war because those are the worst things for the environment.

-If you include, like even if you just bypass the hundreds of millions of human bodies that fiat currency has put in the ground, it's brutal on nature scarce resources to have infinite currency glitches.
+If you include, like, even if you just bypass the hundreds of millions of human bodies that fiat currency has put in the ground, it's brutal.

 I totally agree.

-There's something interesting that's happening in Texas also.
+There's something interesting that's happening in Texas.

-You have a company named ERCOT.
+There is a company called ERCOT.

-ERCOT, I forget what it stands for, but it's an acronym.
+I forgot what it stands for, but.

-Anyway, no, it's just the name of the Texas grid.
+No, it's it's it's just the name of the Texas grid.

 Excellent.

-Uh, I'm sitting here on my computer talking to you.
+I'm sitting here on my computer talking to you.

-And really, what better celebration could you possibly possibly achieve?
+And really, what better celebration could you possibly, possibly achieve?

 Well, I appreciate that.

-And last, last question is: what first tickled your fancy regarding Bitcoin?
+And last, last question is, what first tickled your fancy regarding Bitcoin?

-Um, sorry, just interrupt.
+Sorry, I just interrupt.

 What's the point of that?

-I'm like, I'm just waiting.
+I'm just waiting.

 I'm waiting for the right technology to come along that's going to absolutely use this skill.